osamasalem/osamasalem.github.io/content/blog/ownership.md

 +++
-title="Moving the unmovable: how to transafer ownership in Rust" date=2025-08-22 slug="moving-the-unmovable"
+title="Moving the unmovable: how to transfer ownership in Rust" date=2025-08-22 slug="moving-the-unmovable"
 [taxonomies]